SolarArbiter/SolarArbiter.github.io/data_model.md

 -   *Interval label* - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
--   *Value type* - The type of the data in the forecast, e.g. mean, max, 95th percentile.
+-   *Interval value type* - The type of the data in each interval of the forecast, e.g. mean, maximum, median.
 -   *Variable* - The variable in the forecast, e.g. power, GHI, DNI.
 Each variable is associated with a standard unit.
 -   *Site* - The predefined site that the forecast is for, e.g. Power